On the rational cohomology of moduli spaces of curves with level structures: The first Betti number of moduli spaces of curves with level structures

 Next, we turn to cohomological computations.
 Let $\Gamma$ be a level of $\Gamma_{g,n}$.
 We point out that, analogously to $M_{g,n}$, the homology of $M^{\Gamma}$ vanishes in high degree.
 In fact, the following holds.

 \begin{Proposition} Let $\Gamma \subset \Gamma_{g,n}$.
 Then $H_k(M^{\Gamma}, {\mathbb Q})=0$ for $k > c(g,n)$, where

 \end{Proposition}

-\proof As proved in \cite{Harer:86}, there exists a $\Gamma_{g,n}$-equivariant homeomorphism of $T_{g,n}$ onto the arc complex.
+\proof As proved in \cite{Harer:86}, Theorem 1.3, for every $n \ge 1$ there exists a $\Gamma_{g,n}$-equivariant homeomorphism of $T_{g,n}$ onto the arc complex.
 A fortiori, this is a $\Gamma$-equivariant homeomorphism.
-Thus, the proof by Arbarello and Cornalba \cite{ArbCor:08} of Harer's vanishing theorem \cite{Harer:86} for the high degree homology of $M_{g,n}$ shows that the same result holds for any such $M^{\Gamma}$ as well.
+Thus, the standard proof of Harer's vanishing theorem \cite{Harer:86} for the high degree homology of $M_{g,n}$ (see for instance \cite{ArbCor:08}, Lemma 2) shows that the same result holds for any such $M^{\Gamma}$ as well.
+On the other hand, the case $n = 0$ is ruled out by a standard spectral sequence argument (we refer again to \cite{ArbCor:08}, last paragraph of Section 5, which adapts verbatim to our context).

 As a consequence, we show how the inductive approach of \cite{ArbCor:98} to the rational cohomology of $\overline{M}_{g,n}$ applies verbatim also to level structures and reduces the computation for a fixed degree to a few initial cases.
 In particular, for degree $1$ the inductive basis is provided by the following easy fact.